 But one thing is certain: Sustainability is less a target than an approach, which is why it is continually being refined.
 As companies ramp up understanding, they also push the envelope of what can be accomplished.
 In short, learning more about what they do has led companies to change how they do it.

-takes investment and commitment, the rewards are seen in cost savings, new product design, customer engagement and employee commitment.
+Though it takes investment and commitment, the rewards are measured in energy cost savings, new product design, customer engagement and employee commitment.
 Together, all these attributes amount to the one thing any business understands: competitive advantage.